syne-tune/syne-tune/docs/source/tutorials/developer/random_search.rst

 desirable for most searchers:

 * Seed management for random decisions.
-* Avoid to suggest the same configuration more than once.
+* Avoid suggesting the same configuration more than once.
 While we in general recommend to use the default ``allow_duplicates == False``, allowing for duplicates can be useful when dealing with configuration spaces of small finite size.